How To Prep for Anal Sex: A Step-by-Step Guide

 If the next step in your sex life is trying anal, here are some immediate considerations:

 • Know that anal isn’t for everyone.
-If your partner doesn’t want to try anal, there are plenty of ways to explore butt play on your own through masturbation.
+If your partner doesn’t want to try anal, there are plenty of ways to explore anal play on your own through masturbation.
 Stock up on some anal toys and treat yourself.

 • Stay safe and hygienic.
 Wash properly, wear condoms, and use lots of lube.
 The rectal tissues are super sensitive and more prone to infection.